 - Scenery Porn

-- Sequel: The movie was successful enough to receive two; Laura's Star and the Mysterious Dragon (which featured the cast travelling to China) and Laura's Star and the Dream Monsters.
-Both were CGI with cel-shading painted over.
+- Sequel: The movie was successful enough to receive three; Laura's Christmas Star, Laura's Star and the Mysterious Dragon (which featured the cast traveling to China), and Laura's Star and the Dream Monsters.
+The latter two were cel-shaded CGI.
+The former was done in 2D animation with 3D effects like the original.

 - Tag Along Kid: Laura's brother, Tommy.